compufox/silence/README.md

 admin mode is meant for server administrators as it creates server level blocks.

-to run in admin mode, you'll need to pass the option `-a`
+to run in admin mode, you'll need to pass the option `-a` and have the `RAILS_ENV` environment var set to 'production'

 the script assumes the mastodon root folder is the parent folder (as in, this git repo is placed inside the mastodon root folder), however you can specify the relative path to the root folder by using the `-p` option

 example usage: `./silence -a -p '../mastodon'`

+example usage setting envvar: `RAILS_ENV=production ./silence -a -p '../mastodon'`

 ### user mode